 It’s important to remember that sexual trauma is embedded in the cell memory of your body triggering a freeze state and loss of control.
 For you to feel in the mood again and become comfortable connecting intimately with a partner, you need to deal with the cause of the tension, anxiety or trauma.
 And even though you might prefer to avoid it completely, your sexual wellbeing is connected to your overall wellbeing as there is an inextricable link between emotions and sex.

 Connecting in new ways

-Sex toys, faking it and regular sex nights just won’t cut it.
-It’s not deal with the underlying issues that drive the avoidance or diversionary tactics.
+Sex toys, faking it until you make it or regular sex nights just won’t cut it.
+It will only continue to trigger the trauma embedded in your nervous system.
+It doesn’t deal with the underlying issues that drive the avoidance or diversionary tactics.

 Therapy involves both partners.
 So many times I’ve heard one partner asking the other – ‘are you fixed yet?’ or ‘will you be fixed?’
 You will need to be patient, supportive and understanding.
 The key here is to slowly work on building trust, connection and gradual arousal.
 In some cases, it may take longer than you think for things to change for the better.

 During therapy, you will be advised as a couple to have plenty of hugs and enjoy some gentle touching, remembering to keep away from the crucial areas – genitals and breasts.
 When I work with couples, it’s about learning to connect in other ways and not being in a hurry to chase an orgasm.
 Imagine you’re building a campfire without fire lighters – it will take time to get the flame going.
 Patience and gentle approach will have your sexual fire burning.